How many people in Germany are affected by diabetes?

 - Improves insulin sensitivity and reduces insulin resistance

-- To be used before the onset of diabetes (in case of insulin resistance)
+- To be used even before the onset of diabetes (in cases of insulin resistance)

-- Controls tyrosine kinase at the insulin receptor à Tyrosine kinases are a group of enzymes from the protein kinase family whose task is the reversible transfer of a phosphate group (phosphorylation) to the hydroxy group of the amino acid tyrosine of another protein.
-This significantly influences the activity of the target protein, which is why tyrosine kinases also make an important contribution to signal transmission as part of receptor systems.
+- Tyrosine kinase controls the action of insulin receptors Tyrosine kinases are a group of enzymes from the protein kinase family whose function is the reversible transfer of a phosphate group (phosphorylation) to the hydroxyl group of the amino acid tyrosine of another protein.
+This significantly influences the activity of the target protein, which is why tyrosine kinases also play an important role in signal transduction as part of receptor systems.

-- Involved in the formation of the glucose transporter GLUT (via signal transduction at the post-receptor level) à Glucose transporters (GLUT, SLC2A) are certain transmembrane transport proteins that catalyze the transport of glucose or fructose through the cell membrane.
-They are carrier protein-mediated uniports, whereby the concentration gradient of glucose provides the energy required for transport.
+- Involved in the development of the glucose transporter GLUT (via signal transduction at the post-receptor level) à Glucose transporters (GLUT, SLC2A) are specific transmembrane transport proteins that catalyze the transport of glucose or fructose across the cell membrane.
+They are carrier protein-mediated uniports, with the glucose concentration gradient providing the energy required for transport.

-- Also protects against coronary heart disease (Lack of oxygen in the heart due to narrowed coronary arteries)
+- It also protects against coronary heart disease.
+(Lack of oxygen in the heart due to narrowed coronary arteries)

 - Diabetes = Q10-consuming disease